influx6/shogun/readme.md

 ```

 All binaries created by shogun are self complete and can equally be called directly without
-the `shogun` command, which makes it very usable for easy deployable self contained executables
+the `shogun` command, which makes it very usable for easy deployable self contained binaries
 that can be used in place where behaviors need to be exposed as functions.

 Shogun packages are normal Go packages and all directories within the root where shogun
 is executed will be parsed and processed for identification of possible shogun packages,
-where those identified will each package will be a binary in and of itself and the main
+where those identified will each have a binary generated and the main package if any found
-package if any found will combine all other binaries into a single one if so desired.
+will combine all other binaries into a single one if so desired.

 ### Writing Functions for Shogun

-Shogun focuses on the execution of functions, that supports a limited set of formats,
+Shogun focuses on the execution of functions, that supports a limited set of formats.
-More so, to match needs of most with `Context` objects, the function formats support
+More so, each format allows the use of `Context` or `CancelContext` objects
-the usage of Context as first place arguments.
+as first place arguments.

 - No Argument Functions